-The India - Sri Lanka
+India Sri Lanka Agreement

-- The India-Sri Lanka Comprehensive Economic Partnership Agreement (CEPA) provides duty free market access to
+- The India-Sri Lanka Comprehensive Economic Partnership Agreement provides

 - India has agreed

 to permit limited quantities of imports of tea and garments from Sri Lanka.

 quota will be 15 million kilogram annually and garments 8 million pieces.

-International trade partner nation of India in the South Asian Association for Regional Cooperation (SAARC) region.
+Sri Lanka is the largest international trade partner nation of India in the South Asian Association for Regional Cooperation region.

-9 years increasing from 658 million USD in 2000 to 2.719 million USD in 2009.
+nine years increasing from 658 million dollars in 2000 to 2.719 million dollars.

 - Top exports from India to Sri Lanka are petroleum, international transport equipment, cotton, yarn fabrics, sugar, drugs pharmaceuticals,